loloar123/Game-Playsite/README.md

-# Game-Playsite
+# GamePlay

-"Game PlaySite" is a website inteded for gamers: https://drink-web.netlify.app/
+"GamePlay" is a website inteded for gamers: https://drink-web.netlify.app/